Jc2k/pytest-docker-tools/README.md

 # pytest-docker-tools

-You have written a software application (in any language) and have packaged in as a Docker image.
+You have written a software application (in any language) and have packaged it as a Docker image.
 Now you want to smoke test the built image or do some integration testing with other containers before releasing it.
 You:

  * want to reason about your environment in a similar way to a `docker-compose.yml`
  * want the environment to be automatically created and destroyed as tests run